 Van Dongen is committed to his pursuit - not only did he leave the B.C.
 Liberals, whose values and policies he continues to support, he says, he has also put more than $100,000 of his own money into research and legal fees toward his mission.

 He insists it's not personal, and it's not political.
 As an MLA, he says he has a duty to pursue the questions.

 "No it's not a personal thing at all.
 It's not about politics, contrary to what some people are trying to say.
 It's about ensuring accountability and transparency for people's performance, and ensuring we have the best possible leadership in the province of British Columbia," van Dongen said.

-Even though the matter goes back a decade, B.C. residents should care because the premier’s role has such influence over the life of the province, he said.
+Even though the matter goes back a decade, B.C. residents should care because the premier's role has great influence over the life of the province, he said.